 You should usually cooperate with your own insurance company, but you are not obligated to provide a statement to the other company.

-Never give the other driver’s company a recorded statement, and do not sign any of their documents before consulting a Boston personal injury attorney.
+Never give the other driver’s company a recorded statement, and do not sign any of their documents before consulting a lawyer.

 You could be signing away your right to take legal action or obtain additional compensation.

 Be patient and be careful.
 Do not settle too quickly with any insurance company.
-Talk with both your doctor and your personal injury attorney before accepting a settlement.
+Talk with both your doctor and your attorney before accepting a settlement.

 WHAT SHOULD YOU DO WHEN A CAR CRASH HAPPENS?